Understanding Piedmont Church Finances

 Piedmont Community Church was founded in 1918 as an independent, ecumenical, non-denominational Protestant church.
 It is totally self-funded and must raise its operating budget in full each year.
-PCC seeks to be open and transparent about its finances.
-The information that follows provides an overview of how PCC funds its operations generally and the current budget.
+Our church seeks to be open and transparent about its finances.
+The information that follows provides an overview of how church funds its operations generally and the current budget.

 We hope you find it informative.
 If you have questions, concerns or comments, please call the church office to be directed towards someone who can help you.